You might think a typical gamer is a young male who spends hours gaming in their room, not seeing the light of day.

-Whether it’s getting to work, walking to or from class, in the doctor’s waiting room, or in front of the TV, people are playing games everywhere and at all times.
-And this has been made possible thanks to the increasing advances in technology and use of mobile apps.
+Whether it’s getting to work, walking to or from class, or in the doctor’s waiting room, more people are playing video games everywhere and at all times.
+This is as a result of the increasing advances in technology and use of mobile apps.

-What’s exciting about these advances in technology is that we are now seeing the benefits of gaming from an engagement perspective.
+What’s exciting about these advances in technology is that we are now seeing the benefits of gamification from an engagement perspective.

-People are attracted to games as they are visually exciting, they capture your imagination and they allow you to move beyond the realm of realism.
+People are attracted to games as they are visually exciting and they capture your imagination.
+They allow you to move beyond the realm of realism.

-Recently Articulous partnered with a developer to design a game prototype that changed the way people thought as well as triggered responses to tough challenges and encouraged decision making with consequences for a high-profile client.
+Recently Articulous partnered with a developer to design a video game prototype that changed the way people thought.
+It also triggered responses to tough challenges and encouraged decision making with consequences for a high-profile client.

 Using our experience in engagement and understanding of the audiences we were able to deliver a fully customised, fun, and unique experience.
-The design, logic, user experience, gameplay and look and feel were carefully crafted in a co-design process.
+In the co-design process we also carefully crafted the design, logic, user experience, gameplay and look and feel.

 - reach a larger and more geographically diverse audience;